dbursztynowski/5g-taskforce/README.md

 ### 5G network based on Gradiant Helm charts for UERANSIM+Open5GS in a Raspberry Pi K3s cluster

+**WARNING: do not use this version/branch - it's development has been suspended.**

 # Contents

 - open5gs: install and run 5g network setup on RPi cluster